-It’s no wonder that their CEO told me he has 95% of his wealth invested in the company… He even said his wife and daughter recently bought shares on their own.
+It’s no wonder that their CEO has 90% of his wealth invested in the company.

-That’s how undervalued they see their own stock.
+That’s how undervalued he sees his own company’s stock.

 The upside potential is off the charts as the price of gold continues to rise.

-I Expect the Stock to Surge 700% During This New Gold Bull Market
+I Expect the Stock to Surge Over 500% in 5 Yeras During This New Gold Bull Market